a-canary/trafficserver/doc/developer-guide/client-session-architecture.en.rst

 submitting sequences of requests over the session.
 ATS supports several session protocols including HTTP/1.x and HTTP/2.
 A HTTP State Machine is created for each request to process the request.

-ATS uses the generic classes ProxyClientSession and ProxyTransaction to hide the details of the underlying protocols from the HTTP State Machine.
+ATS uses the generic classes ProxySession and ProxyTransaction to hide the details of the underlying protocols from the HTTP State Machine.

 Classes
 =======

-ProxyClientSession
+ProxySession
 ------------------

 .. figure:: /static/images/sessions/session_hierarchy.png
    :align: center
-   :alt: ProxyClientSession hierarchy
+   :alt: ProxySession hierarchy

-The ProxyClientSession class abstracts the key features of a client session.
+The ProxySession class abstracts the key features of a client session.
 It contains zero or more ProxyTransaction objects.
 It also has a reference to the associated NetVC (either UnixNetVConnection or SSLNetVConnection).
 The session class is responsible for interfacing with the user agent protocol.

 At this point there are two concrete subclasses: Http1ClientSession and Http2ClientSession.
 The Http1ClientSession only has at most one transaction active at a time.
 The HTTP/2 protocol allows for multiple simultaneous active